Delboy/DryDrops/README.md

     ```
 14. Now add, commit and push these changes, followed by a push to heroku with the command:
     `git push heroku main'
-    Your app will now be deployed, all be it without any static files, but this will be fixed when setting up AWS, documented bellow.
+    Your app will now be deployed, albeit without any static files, but this will be fixed when setting up AWS, documented below.
 15. If you want your project to be automatically deployed to heroku when pushing your work to github you can.
 To do so, In heroku go to the deploy tab, and in the 'deployment method' section connect it to github.
 You will need to search for your repository and once found click 'connect'.
 Then scroll down and click 'Enable automatic deploys'.
-Now when you push to github your code will automatically deploy to heroku aswel.
+Now when you push to github your code will automatically deploy to Heroku as well.

 [Back to top ⇧](#dry-drops)

 ### AWS

-Amazon web services is used to store all our static and media files.
+Amazon web services are used to store all our static and media files.

 #### S3

-1. Fist you will need to sign up to AWS which you can do [here](https://aws.amazon.com/).
+1. First you will need to sign up to AWS which you can do [here](https://aws.amazon.com/).
-2. Once you have created an account and logged in, under the All Services>Storage menu, click the link the says S3.
+2. Once you have created an account and logged in, under the All Services>Storage menu, click the link that says S3.
 3. On the S3 page you will need to create a new bucket.
 To do this click the orange button that says 'Create Bucket'.
 4. Name the bucket and select the closest region to you.
-To keep things simple I recommend naming the bucket after your projects name.
+To keep things simple I recommend naming the bucket after your project's name.
 5. Under 'Object Ownership' select 'ACLs enabled' and leave the Object Ownership as Bucket owner preferred.
 6. Uncheck the 'Block all public access' checkbox and check the warning box to acknowledge that the bucket will be made public, then click create bucket.
-7. Once created, click the buckets name and navigate to the properties tab.
+7. Once created, click the bucket's name and navigate to the properties tab.
 Scroll to the bottom and under 'Static website hosting' click 'edit' and change the Static website hosting option to 'enabled'.
 Copy the default values for the index and error documents and click 'save changes'.
-8. Now navigate to the perimissions tab, scroll down to th Cross-origin resource sharing (CORS) section, click edit and paste in the following code:
+8. Now navigate to the permissions tab, scroll down to the Cross-origin resource sharing (CORS) section, click edit and paste in the following code:
     ```
     [
         {